theratbeing/geomancy/README.md

 Using `python3 geomancy.py -h` will show you the help screen (or just read the source code -- it's short!).

 ## Features
-* Interactive mode

-(Added in 2019-07-24) The script asks for querent name, the query, and chart type before generating a chart.
+**Interactive mode:** the script asks for querent name, the query, and chart type before generating a chart.
+(Added in 2019-07-24)

-* Traditional shield chart including the Reconciler
+**Traditional shield chart** including the Reconciler.

-* Medieval-style simple house chart

-Figures are placed following the order of their generation.
+**Medieval-style simple house chart:** figures are placed following the order of their generation.

-* Agrippa/Golden Dawn house chart

-Mothers are placed in angular houses, Daughters are placed in succedent houses, Nieces are placed in cadent houses.
+**Agrippa/Golden Dawn house chart:** Mothers are placed in angular houses, Daughters are placed in succedent houses, Nieces are placed in cadent houses.

-* Automatic logging

-Output will be automatically written to a file specified in `log_file`.
+**Automatic logging:** output will be automatically written to a file specified in `log_file`.

-Note: this script does not provide interpretation for the reading.
+*Note: this script does not provide interpretation for the reading.*